fernandoklurfan/OfficeDocs-SkypeForBusiness/Teams/create-a-phone-system-call-queue.md

 9. Only standard channels are supported.
 10. Transferring calls between PSTN connectivity methods isn't supported.
 11. Performed through Team Phone Mobile app or see #8.
 12. Call queues that are assigned a Direct Routing number don't support Skype for Business clients, Lync clients, or Skype for Business IP Phones as agents.
-The Teams client is only supported with a [co-existence mode of Teams Only](setting-your-coexistence-and-upgrade-settings.md).
+The Teams client is only supported with a [coexistence mode of Teams Only](setting-your-coexistence-and-upgrade-settings.md).

 ### Supported clients